Committed to improving the lives of children

 Jude Welling is a Fairfax County (VA) Public Schools teacher, teaching mathematics to ESL high school students whose home countries range from Cambodia and Ghana to El Salvador and Iraq.

-Jude has served Calvary Women's shelter in Washington, DC for over four years as a bi-monthly overnight volunteer.
+Jude has served Calvary Women's shelter in Washington, DC as a bi-monthly overnight volunteer.
 She also provides respite care for families with children with special needs through the Access Breakout program, and works with teens in Arlington YoungLife.
 Jude has worked domestically and internationally with Habitat for Humanity, including in rural Zambia, and during breaks in the school year she works with children in juvenile prisons, government orphanages, and community homes in El Salvador.

 Jude received an MA from the Initiatives in Educational Transformation program at George Mason University and a BA in Human Development from Boston College.